Amanush (1974 film): Reviews

-The Hindu wrote in a article 2013 Uttam Kumar, numero uno of the deeply entrenched Bengali cinema, is a case in point, as he managed to get roles in only a few Hindi films before his untimely death at the age of 53 in 1980.
+The Hindu wrote in an article 2013 Uttam Kumar, numero uno of the deeply entrenched Bengali cinema, is a case in point, as he managed to get roles in only a few Hindi films before his untimely death at the age of 53 in 1980.
 One only needs to watch Shakti Samantha’s “Amanush” (made simultaneously in Bengali and Hindi) to marvel at the scope of the man’s histrionic capabilities.
 Kumar shines as Madhusudan Roy Chaudhary, or Madhu, a straightforward scion of a zamindar family settled in a fishing village in the Sunderbans.
 He reflects angst and anger with understated ease after his life is ripped asunder by the machinations of the family munim, Maheem Ghosal (a superlative performance by veteran Utpal Dutt).
 Reduced to a penniless drunkard, he is condemned to live the life of an amanush — half human, and half beast.
 As a debauched vagabond, he raises his voice on behalf of the downtrodden who suffer under the highhanded and corrupt Ghosal.
 This brings him face to face with the law enforcers, who are often hand in glove with the wily Ghosal.

 The Print wrote in 2022 Uttam Kumar does a brilliant job of bringing out the angst and the anger of the character, while also making you empathise with him throughout.
 Sharmila Tagore's Rekha is a strong woman, who is conflicted between her love for Madhu and the hurt of his betrayal.
 Utpal Dutt as the vicious villain is the one who shines throughout the film, and actually makes you forget that it is the same Utpal Dutt who was a master comedic actor.